 Unless the context otherwise requires, references in this section to "we," "us" or "our" refer to CF VIII.
 Upon consummation of the Business Combination, the business of the Combined Entity will be the business of XBP Europe as further described in the section entitled "Information About XBP Europe."
-The conditions precedent to the consummation of the Business Combination have been satisfied or waived, and the Business Combination is being consummated on the date of this prospectus.
+In the event the conditions precedent to the consummation of the Business Combination are not satisfied or waived, CF VIII will seek to withdraw this Registration Statement prior to its effectiveness.